Nitric Oxide Signaling and Urinary Stone Disease

 After confirming our primary hypothesis that reducing NO bioavailability would accelerate cardiovascular calcification, we next sought to determine whether reducing NO signaling would result in induction of ectopic calcification in other tissues where calcified nodule formation is common.
 Importantly, we found that reducing NO signaling resulted in dramatic increases in calcium deposition in mouse kidneys.

 Thus, we believe we have identified a novel animal model of nephrocalcinosis in which to test therapeutic interventions aimed at slowing initiation and progression of renal stone formation.

-Finally, we have discovered that reactivation of sGC using anthranilic acid derivatives (such as HMR1766) slows progression of cardiovascular calcification and aortic valve dysfunction in hypercholesterolemic mice.
-Importantly, little is known regarding the therapeutic efficacy of increasing nitric oxide bioavailability in the context of renal stone formation.
+We also discovered that reactivation of sGC using anthranilic acid derivatives (such as HMR1766) slows progression of cardiovascular calcification and aortic valve dysfunction in hypercholesterolemic mice.
+Little is known about the therapeutic efficacy of increasing nitric oxide bioavailability in the context of renal stone formation.